department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2022-audit/documentation/health-care-FE-documentation.md

 **Content specs**

-- # should be the number of unread messages that a user has in the [secure messaging portal](https://mhv-syst.myhealth.va.gov/mhv-portal-web/secure-messaging).
+- The notification should contain the number of unread messages that a user has in the [secure messaging portal](https://mhv-syst.myhealth.va.gov/mhv-portal-web/secure-messaging).
 - If a user has multiple unread messages, the word "messages" should appear as plural.
 - If a user has one unread message, the word "message" should appear as singular.